ReInHerit/digital-hub/content/bestpractices/2024-02-05-european-capital-of-smart-tourism-including-digitalisation-sustainability-cultural-heritage-and-creativity.md

 -During off season the destination offers on a weekly basis, free Walking guided tours “Meet the Locals” -Launch new cleanliness program, recycling programs, door to door pick up

-* “Pafos Smart Parking” is a solution of effective parking management.
+\-“Pafos Smart Parking” is a solution of effective parking management.
 Citizens and visitors to the municipality of Pafos can be notified and identify free parking spots swiftly and precisely by utilising Internet of Things (IoT) and Mobile Communications (Smartphones) technology.

-  -Intangible heritage-Phytiotiko weaving.
+\-Intangible heritage-Phytiotiko weaving.
 As a first successful step, all participating partners have managed to register the Phyti embroideries in the ICH of Cyprus.
 The second phase is presently underway, with the goal of standardising the techniques for this specific weaving and moving on with the preparation of the application for the ICA’s world heritage list.

-  -European Cultural Route: "In the footsteps of St Paul, the Apostle of nations”.
+\-European Cultural Route: "In the footsteps of St Paul, the Apostle of nations”.
 The region of Central Macedonia in Greece, the Lazio region in Italy, the Pafos Regional Board of Tourism in association with the Municipality of Pafos in Cyprus, and the European Cultural Tourism Network based in Brussels, Belgium, have agreed to form a European Grouping of Territorial Cooperation (EGTC) that develops, implements, manages, promotes, and supports the European Cultural Route: “In the footsteps of St Paul, the Apostle of nations,” .The above founding members of this EGTC have signed a memorandum of understanding and cooperation in which they have pledged to collaborate on the development, implementation, management, promotion, and support of the transnational cultural route for final accreditation by the Council of Europe.

-  -Pafos Aphrodite Festival.
+\-Pafos Aphrodite Festival.
 The festival encourages cultural tourism by promoting the intangible heritage of opera and related CCIs.
 Pafos Aphrodite Festival has celebrated 20 years of success.
 -Creative destination-awards.
 Pafos was awarded the best creative destination award in 2016 and the ‘Best Strategy in Creative Tourism Development 2020’, by the Creative Tourism Network (CTN).
 -Innovative & creative private and public offerings.
 The Municipality of Pafos has established the KHAN, an artist space where local and visiting artists can exhibit their work.
 Private funding has also been provided, resulting in Pafos Creative Tourism uncovering hidden Cyprus for arts, handicrafts, and traditional products.

 Pafos has gained the title of the European Capital of Smart Tourism  2023 because has a plan, commitment of residents, local authorities and stakeholders, resources and willingness to change things for a Smarter Pafos, thus for a better and a Smarter Europe.

 `youtube: https://www.youtube.com/watch?v=BrFX_m_AlqE&list=PLdz9RTpENJgM-oCVBsgHOOCXXofmBu2BQ&index=7`